 90 Vulnerability threshold for corporate debt is derived from the MIP Scoreboard used by the European Commission to assess potential risks and macroeconomic imbalances in the EU countries.
 The MIP scoreboard sets a vulnerability threshold for total private sector debt at 133% of GDP.
 Vulnerability threshold for corporate debt of 99% of GDP is derived according to the ECB (ECB Financial Stability Report, November 2018), which decomposes the 133% threshold for total private debt into household debt and corporate debt threshold, based on the average share of household and corporate debt in total private sector debt.
-For the decomposition of vulnerability threshold for the RN Macedonia, we used the average share of household and corporate debt for the period 2006 - 2022.
-91 At the end of 2022, short-term trade credits represent 22.5% of the total debt of the corporate sector and 38.3% of the debt of the corporate sector to non-residents.
+For the decomposition of vulnerability threshold for the RN Macedonia, we used the average share of household and corporate debt of 2022, short-term trade credits represent 22.5% of the total debt of the corporate sector and 38.3% of the debt of the corporate sector to non-residents.